 Another example is a trend-based calculation that restricts the calculation to the accounts available on the form.
 You could use this calculation for various forms in Revenue, Expense, Balance Sheet, and Cash Flow.
 This allows for optimization and reuse.

 Pure Groovy rules that can, for example, perform data validations and cancel the operation if the data entered violates company policies.

-Watch this video to see the training options for creating Groovy rules in Oracle Enterprise Performance Management Cloud:
+Learn about training options for creating Groovy rules in Oracle Enterprise Performance Management Cloud.